 AAL is ISO/IEC 17025 certified for the methods used in assaying samples and has successfully completed Canadian proficiency testing.
 Samples are delivered from the core logging facility to AAL by AAL personnel.
-A QA/QC assay protocol has been implemented by NCU whereby blanks and standards are inserted into the sampling stream for every 20-30 samples.
+A quality assurance/quality control ("QA/QC") assay protocol has been implemented by NCU whereby blanks and standards are inserted into the sampling stream for every 20-30 samples.
 Drill core and reverse circulation samples are under the control of either NCU or AAL personnel once the samples are picked up from the drill rigs.